iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

     73.684211 24.561404  1.754386

-Nationality column is also suffered from missing values.
+Nationality column is suffered from missing value.
 Due to the missing values our analysis might not be accurate.

 ##  Cross-tabulation of province (row variable) and current status (column variable) with row percentage